 - When k points are used specify their number using the keyword \$kpoints.
-You have to specify the number of k points components along each periodic direction. - Optionally, create the \$riper data group and add relevant keywords provided in Sec.
-22.2.11.
+You have to specify the number of k points components along each periodic direction.
+Alternatively, a custom set of k points can also be provided. - Optionally, create the \$riper data group and add relevant keywords provided in Sec.
+22.2.12.